William Contreras Player Props: Brewers vs. Phillies

 William Contreras At The Plate

-- He ranks 45th in batting average, 33rd in on base percentage, and 63rd in slugging among qualified hitters in MLB action.
+- He ranks 53rd in batting average, 37th in on base percentage, and 69th in slugging among the qualifying batters in MLB play.

-- Contreras will look to extend his 10-game hitting streak.
-He's batting .429 with one homer over the course of his last outings.

-- Contreras has reached base via a hit in 51 games this year (of 74 played), and had multiple hits in 20 of those games.

-- In 23 games this year (31.1%), Contreras has picked up an RBI, and in eight of those games (10.8%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 30.7% of his games this season, Contreras has notched at least one RBI.
+In eight of those games (10.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.